kafbat/kafka-ui/README.md

 # Getting Started

-To run UI for Apache Kafka, you can use either a pre-built Docker image or build it (or a jar file) yourself.
+To run Kafbat UI, you can use either a pre-built Docker image or build it (or a jar file) yourself.

 ## Quick start (Demo run)